 It was around Christmas 2015 that I first had the idea for this website.
 Being open and honest about my hopes and fears is something that comes quite naturally to me, but not many people can, or want to, share how they are feeling.
 For some people, speaking out loud about their grief can be a real struggle, especially when death is such a taboo and people don’t want to ask, or talk about it.
 I decided that what I would have appreciated, was a safe space online to talk to other young people about their experiences of loss.
 Young people who knew what to say, what questions to ask, and how I was feeling without needing me to explain.
 I was disappointed to find that such a space didn’t exist, but I simply saw that as a challenge that I needed to overcome.

 Let’s Talk About Loss

 So that brings me here: December 2016.
 I’ve bought the domain name, designed the site and written the first blog post.
 The idea that I’ve had for months, if not a year, is finally a reality and I’m excited to be writing again, and hopeful that the dream I have of helping other young people in my situation might actually come true.
 There are lots of fantastic websites helping people who have lost loved ones – and Grief Encounter is one I must mention in particular.
 It has fantastic resources for children and young people who have lost a parent, and its work is healing many broken hearts.
-I hope that Let’s Talk About Loss can sit alongside this great charity and provide a different kind of support.
+I hope that Let’s Talk About Loss can sit alongside this great charity and the many others that exist and provide a different kind of support.

 I have a long way to go before the emptiness I feel in my heart is fully gone, but I hope that by talking through the taboo of loss and death, I can process my pain better and help others heal too.
 Every loss is unique, and losing a parent when you are young is not common, but that does not mean anyone should suffer alone.
 Those of us with shared experiences can support each other, and those who cannot relate, can at least understand.